-If medical treatment does not work, surgery may help correct the problem.
+If treatment does not work, surgery may help correct the problem.
 There are several types of procedures.
 The choice of surgery is based on the cause of the incontinence and the person's general health.

-Rectal sphincter repair.
-This surgery may help people whose anal muscle ring (sphincter) isn't working well due to injury or aging.
+Anal sphincter repair -- This surgery may help people whose anal muscle ring (sphincter) isn't working well due to injury or aging.
 The anal muscles are reattached to tighten the sphincter and help the anus close more completely.

-Gracilis muscle transplant.
-In people who have lost nerve function in the anal sphincter, gracilis muscle transplants may help.
+Gracilis muscle transplant -- In people who have lost nerve function in the anal sphincter, gracilis muscle transplants may help.
 The gracilis muscle is taken from the inner thigh.
 It is put around the sphincter to help tighten the sphincter muscle.

-Artificial bowel sphincter.
-The artificial sphincter consists of three parts: a cuff that fits around the anus, a pressure-regulating balloon, and a pump that inflates the cuff.
+Artificial bowel sphincter -- The artificial sphincter consists of 3 parts: a cuff that fits around the anus, a pressure-regulating balloon, and a pump that inflates the cuff.

-During surgery, the artificial sphincter is placed around the rectal sphincter.
+During surgery, the artificial sphincter is placed around the anal sphincter.
 The cuff stays inflated to maintain continence.
 You have a bowel movement by deflating the cuff.
 The cuff will automatically re-inflate in 10 minutes.

-Sacral nerve stimulator.
-A device can be put inside the body to stimulate the nerves that maintain continence.
+Sacral nerve stimulator -- A device can be put inside the body to stimulate the nerves that maintain continence.

-Fecal diversion.
-Sometimes this procedure is performed in people who are not helped by other therapies.
+Fecal diversion -- Sometimes, this procedure is performed in people who are not helped by other therapies.
 The large intestine is attached to an opening in the abdominal wall called a colostomy.
 Stool passes through this opening to a special bag.
 You will need to use a colostomy bag to collect stool most of the time.

-Injection treatment.
-This procedure injects a thick gel (Solesta) into the anal sphincter to bulk it up.
+Injection treatment -- This procedure injects a thick gel (Solesta) into the anal sphincter to bulk it up.

 If treatment does not get rid of bowel incontinence, you can use special fecal collection devices to contain the stool and protect your skin from breakdown.
 These devices have a drainable pouch attached to an adhesive wafer.
 The wafer has a hole cut through the center, which fits over the opening to the anus.

-Report any problems with incontinence to your health care provider.
-Call your provider if:
+Report any problems with incontinence to your provider.
+Contact your provider if:

-Your health care provider will take your medical history.
+Your provider will take your medical history.
 Be sure to tell your provider about all the prescription and over-the-counter medicines you take.
-Taking antacids or laxatives can cause bowel incontinence, especially in older people.
+Taking antacids or laxatives can cause bowel incontinence, particularly in older people.

-Your health care provider will also perform a physical exam, focusing on your stomach area and rectum.
+Your provider will also perform a physical exam, focusing on your stomach area and rectum.
 Your provider will insert a lubricated finger into your rectum to check sphincter tone and anal reflexes, and to look for any problems.

 Diagnostic tests may include:

-Madoff RD.
+Madoff RD, Melton-Meaux GB.
 Diseases of the rectum and anus.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 147.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 136.

 Rao SSC.
 Fecal incontinence.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2010:chap 17.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 18.

-Last reviewed on: 12/3/2014
+Last reviewed on: 10/31/2022